 - “Court of Appeals Determines Special Rights to Possession Enabled by Federal Land Grants to Railroads,” Oregon Real Estate and Land Use Digest, Volume 31, No. 4, September 2009.

-Community Involvement and Personal
+Community Involvement & Personal

 Jennifer is committed to public service and chooses to participate in organizations that promote equity in law and provide access to justice.
 She is currently the President of Housing Land Advocates – an organization comprised of land use planners and lawyers who are committed to ensuring land is available for affordable housing across all Oregon jurisdictions.
-She is the Secretary for the American Bar Association’s State and Local Government Section, and was 2016 Chair of the Oregon State Bar’s Real Estate and Land Use Section.
+She is the Vice-Chair for the American Bar Association’s State and Local Government Section, and was 2016 Chair of the Oregon State Bar’s Real Estate and Land Use Section.

 In her free time, Jennifer is playing hide and seek in the park with her daughter and husband, and exploring Oregon’s great outdoors.